andrii-loza/jsonToDoc/README.md

 _Open application on localhost:3000_

-After pressing send in the Json to Doc demo go to files folder in the root directory and open file test1.docx
+After pressing send in the Json to Doc demo go to public/files folder in the root directory and open file test1.docx